-The Project includes Major Variances with each of the CUPs to exceed the 35 and 75-foot height limit for the land use districts governing the property.
-The transmission lines extending west to the existing Coolwater Station will vary in height but will be 120-feet tall and 159-feet tall in certain areas.
+In November of 2017, the applicant submitted applications (P201700679) and project information for the Approved Project: six CUPs to construct and operate a 650 Megawatt (MW) solar photovoltaic (PV) power generating facility with up to 450 MW of battery storage capacity on approximately 3,500 acres.
+Additionally, the Approved Project included Major Variances with each of the CUPs to exceed the 35 and 75-foot height limit for the land use districts governing the property.
+Proposed transmission lines extending west to the existing Coolwater Station will vary in height and will be 120-feet tall and 159-feet tall in certain areas.
 These heights are necessary to avoid and provide a required distance from existing Southern California Edison transmission lines.
+The applicant subsequently filed an application for Tentative Parcel Map No. 20083 (P201900643), proposing to consolidate 51 existing parcels into 15 parcels.